marcotoronto/rdm-test/content/01_file_naming.md

   - For version numbers, use at least two digits with a leading zero (e.g. v0)
   - Version types (e.g. _raw, _processed, _composite)

+#### Exercise - Make the following file names play well with default ordering!

+## Now you know how to organize files with clear and consistent file naming conventions!

 ## References